six2dez/OSCP-Human-Guide/README.md

 ### Result

 - After 8 hours 4 machines rooted.
 After 20 hours 5 machines rooted, with 5 slept.
+- [This](https://github.com/whoisflynn/OSCP-Exam-Report-Template) is the template used for my exam report.

-- Report in 4 hours.
+- Report done in 4 hours.